kathleenkummcp62/77/README.md

 This keeps sensitive data on your machine and out of the repository and built assets.

+For extra safety, store `credentials.txt` in a directory *outside* this project.
+Then set the `INPUT_FILE` environment variable (or the `input_file` option in `config.yaml`) to the full path of that file.
+Your real credentials stay off version control while the application still knows where to find them at runtime.

 For example, set the path to your credential file using the `INPUT_FILE` environment variable:

 ```bash